oodum/Comp-Graphics-Assignment-1/README.md

 ## PrimeTween
 Pick it up from [here](https://assetstore.unity.com/packages/tools/animation/primetween-high-performance-animations-and-sequences-252960), and import it from the package manager (Window > Package Manager > My Assets > Search PrimeTween).

+## Main Shader (Ruidger)

+This shader is split into 4 main componenets to get the effect